hugokos/improved-local-assistant/README.md

 - Database schema and relationship documentation
 - Security architecture and threat model analysis
 - Deployment architecture with scaling considerations
-- Performance benchmarks and optimization guidelines
+- Deployment guides and optimization recommendations

 ### Developer Resources
 **Getting Started**: Comprehensive onboarding for new developers